-- 5.75 Requirement 9 of GSR Part 2 [5] states that "[s]enior management shall determine the competences and resources necessary to carry out the activities of the organization safely and shall provide them." - 5.76 Resources include individuals (the number of individuals and their competences), infrastructure, the working environment, knowledge and information, and suppliers, as well as material and financial resources: see footnote 10 of GSR part 2 [5]. - 5.77 The management system should include provisions to ensure that there are sufficient numbers of competent personnel at all levels, that these personnel are suitably qualified and experienced for the tasks allocated to them, and that they understand the safety implications of their work. - 5.78 In a typical radioactive waste management process, each step is dependent upon the previous step being satisfactorily completed.
+5.75 Requirement 9 of GSR Part 2 [5] states that "[s]enior management shall determine the competences and resources necessary to carry out the activities of the organization safely and shall provide them."

+5.76 Resources include individuals (the number of individuals and their competences), infrastructure, the working environment, knowledge and information, and suppliers, as well as material and financial resources: see footnote 10 of GSR part 2 [5].

+5.77 The management system should include provisions to ensure that there are sufficient numbers of competent personnel at all levels, that these personnel are suitably qualified and experienced for the tasks allocated to them, and that they understand the safety implications of their work.

+5.78 In a typical radioactive waste management process, each step is dependent upon the previous step being satisfactorily completed.
 Specific training should be provided for personnel involved in the operation of facilities in which radioactive waste is generated or managed, to ensure that they sufficiently understand the processes involved and the interdependencies between all steps in the process of radioactive waste management, and are aware of the potential consequences for safety, and the generation of radioactive waste that could arise due to operator error.
-Without such understanding, for example, a waste package could be produced that would not meet the acceptance criteria for subsequent storage or disposal. - 5.79 Personnel who select, develop and/or implement process technologies for radioactive waste management should be suitably qualified and experienced, and be trained and competent to perform their assigned tasks.
-For all stages of radioactive waste management, the operating organization should ensure that operating personnel (including maintenance and technical staff) understand the nature of the waste and its associated hazards, the relevant operating procedures, and the procedures to be followed in the event of incidents, including accidents. - 5.80 Human resource plans should be developed and should incorporate measures to ensure the continuous availability of a sufficient number of competent personnel throughout the lifetime of radioactive waste management facilities.
-For a radioactive waste disposal facility, this includes the period after waste emplacement and the period of active institutional control during the post-closure period. - 5.81 Training programmes, procedures and succession plans should be established to ensure that suitable competency is achieved and maintained, and to avoid the potential loss of knowledge, practical experience and technical expertise over time.
+Without such understanding, for example, a waste package could be produced that would not meet the acceptance criteria for subsequent storage or disposal.

+5.79 Personnel who select, develop and/or implement process technologies for radioactive waste management should be suitably qualified and experienced, and be trained and competent to perform their assigned tasks.
+For all stages of radioactive waste management, the operating organization should ensure that operating personnel (including maintenance and technical staff) understand the nature of the waste and its associated hazards, the relevant operating procedures, and the procedures to be followed in the event of incidents, including accidents.

+5.80 Human resource plans should be developed and should incorporate measures to ensure the continuous availability of a sufficient number of competent personnel throughout the lifetime of radioactive waste management facilities.
+For a radioactive waste disposal facility, this includes the period after waste emplacement but prior to closure, and the period of active institutional control during the post-closure period.

+5.81 Training programmes, procedures and succession plans should be established to ensure that suitable competency is achieved and maintained, and to avoid the potential loss of knowledge, practical experience and technical expertise over time.
 Senior management is required to ensure that training and refresher training needs are reviewed on a planned basis and updated as required: see para.
 4.23 of GSR Part 2 [5].
 This includes familiarization with the management system; see para.
 4.26 of GSR Part 2 [5].

-Further recommendations on the role of the management system in the areas of training, succession planning, and information and knowledge management are provided in GS-G-3.1 [32].
+Further recommendations on the role of the management system in the areas of training, succession planning, and information and knowledge management are provided in GS-G-3.1 [1432].
 Further information on the preservation of records, knowledge and memory across generations, with particular regard to geological disposal facilities, can be found in Ref.
-[33].
+[3133].